arcus-azure/azure-devops-templates/README.md

-# azure-devops-templates
+# Azure DevOps YAML Templates
-Collection of Azure DevOps YAML Templates
+Collection of Azure DevOps YAML Templates used to build & ship Arcus.